Own your Story.

 This is where Marjorie's work begins.

-Rehabilitation professionals — every interaction shapes how a patient rebuilds, long after the session ends.
+Rehabilitation professionals — your ability to create quality interactions shapes how a patient rebuilds, long after the session ends.

-Organizations — inclusion is built in every space made accessible and every barrier removed.
-When you design for parents with disabilities, you create spaces that work for everyone.
+Organizations — your commitment to design for parents with disabilities creates spaces that work for everyone.

 Who this is for: